-Goal: To maintain the low density, residential character of the Southwest Coastal Planning Area Arch Cape.
-Encourage development which blends with its rural setting and preserves natural resources to the maximum extent possible.
+Goal: To maintain the low density, residential character of the Southwest Coastal Planning Area Arch-Cape.

 - The standard building site in the Rural Service Area shall be at least 7,500 square feet, unless smaller lots existed in single or contiguous ownership prior to the adoption of the Community Plan.
-Those persons who have paid or been assessed as of January 1, 1976 for two sewer connection fees with a parcel of 10,000 square feet or more would be allowed to divide their parcel in two.
-(Staff note: this policy has been flagged for further discussion by the CAC) - 2.
+Those persons who have paid or been assessed as of January 1, 1976 for two sewer connection fees with a parcel of 10,000 square feet or more would be allowed to divide their parcel in two. - 2.
 In areas of steep slopes lot sizes shall be increased to account for these factors. - 3.
 The designated Rural Service Area shall be limited to a land area capable of being serviced by community water, sewer, and fire protection systems based on a reasonable projection of growth. - 4.
 The zoning and subdivision ordinances shall be used in establishing development standards as they relate to the Rural Service Area.
-Emphasis shall be on maintaining natural vegetation and terrain when siting development, and fitting structures into the landscape rather than allowing them to dominate.

-- 5. Commercial development shall be restricted to the existing commercial area and shall be limited to neighborhood commercial uses such as grocery store, a gas station, a community motel with a minimum land area of 2,500 square feet per unit, and other small-scale, locally-oriented businesses.
-(Staff note: this policy has been flagged for further discussion by the CAC) - 6.
+Emphasis shall be on maintaining natural vegetation and terrain when siting development, and fitting structures into the landscape rather than allowing them to dominate. - Commercial development shall be restricted to the existing commercial area and shall be limited to neighborhood commercial uses such as grocery store, a gas station, a community motel with a minimum land area of 2,500 square feet per unit, and other small-scale, locally-oriented businesses. - 6.
 There is a large parcel of land south of Arch Cape Creek and east of Highway 101.
 It abuts Oswald West State Park.
 The area has been previously platted.
-In order to protect the scenic values of the Arch Cape headland and Oswald West State Park the old plat shall be vacated or re-platted prior to development of the tract.
+In order to protect the scenic values of the Arch Cape headland and Oswald West State Park the old plat shall be vacated or replatted prior to development of the tract.
 Clustering shall be required and directed away from the headland and State Park.